Mzwanya/daniel-liang-python-exercises/README.md

 ## Disclaimer

-- The solutions provided in this repository are attempted answers to the exercises in Y. Daniel Liang's "Introduction to Programming Using Python".
+- The solutions I provided in this repository are attempted answers to the exercises in Y. Daniel Liang's "Introduction to Programming Using Python".
 They are not official solutions and may not be perfect or optimal.
 These solutions are meant for reference and learning purposes only.
 Users are encouraged to attempt the exercises on their own before consulting these solutions.
 If you find any errors or have suggestions for improvement, please open an issue or submit a pull request.

 - Remember that the primary goal is to learn and understand the concepts.
 Simply copying these solutions without understanding the underlying principles will not contribute to your learning process.
 Happy Coding! :computer: